 There’s a full-time affiliate marketing manager.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 You can contact Coursera’s affiliate team through the affiliate network.

-Reporting is good.
-Rakuten LinkShare offers satisfactory reporting capabilities to monitor your activities, including clicks, impressions, sales, and commissions.
+Reporting is satisfactory.
+Rakuten LinkShare offers adequate reporting capabilities to monitor your activities, including clicks, impressions, sales, and commissions.

 Imagine waking up to a 45 percent commission on a purchase of a $20,000 degree.
 Well, don’t bother because degrees and MasterTrack certificates are ineligible for sales commissions.
 Unfortunately, Coursera limits qualified transactions to courses and specializations.
 Naturally, it would be more beneficial if every item on its site was eligible for sales commissions.